-Do your customers/members, and prospects have a compelling reason to engage with your services?
+Do customers and prospects have a compelling reason to engage with the business?

 ‘Engagement’, from both an HR and a marketing perspective, are the holy grail of strategy implementation.